Cristiano Ronaldo wants to leave Juventus, says manager Massimiliano Allegri - KESQ

 Juventus finished fourth last season and speculation over Ronaldo’s future has been swirling ever since.

-Despite no official comment, multiple media reports have linked Manchester City with a move for the five-time Ballon d’Or winner.
+Despite no official comment, multiple media reports have linked the five-time Ballon d’Or winner to both Manchester City and Ronaldo’s old club, Manchester United.

-However, the 36-year-old last played in the English Premier League for City’s fierce rivals Manchester United.

 During Euro 2020, Ronaldo equaled the all-time international goalscoring record of 109 international goals set by Iran’s Ali Daei.

-A move to City would also see Ronaldo under the tutelage of Pep Guardiola, who has repeatedly praised Ronaldo’s rival Lionel Messi as the best player in the world.
+A move to the Etihad Stadium would also see Ronaldo under the tutelage of Pep Guardiola, who has repeatedly praised Ronaldo’s rival Lionel Messi as the best player in the world.

 The-CNN-Wire